 \subsection{Analyses of OmniFake}

 The OmniFake dataset comprises a total of $2.34$ M images in the training set, with a balanced distribution of $1.17$ M real images and $1.17$ M synthetic images.
 The synthetic images originate from $45$ distinct generative models that span a broad spectrum of architectures.
-Sample images from our dataset are illustrated in \Cref{fig:datasetexamples}.
+This establishes a level of granularity and scale for few-shot attribution, which remains unattainable in existing benchmarks.
 To ensure sufficient intra-class diversity, we guarantee that each synthetic image category in the training set contains at least $20$ K samples.
-We also construct a separate test set comprising $90$ K synthetic images, with $2$ K samples per category.
-We include an equal number of real images, resulting in a balanced test set of $180$ K images in total.
-OmniFake comprises images from cutting-edge generative models and features structural heterogeneity across different categories, making it the most extensive dataset for the attribution task.
-It provides a rich foundation for investigating the impact of model architectures on generalization, which may contribute to the advances in both AIGI detection and attribution research.
+We also construct a separate test set comprising $90$ K synthetic images and an equal number of real images for evaluation.
+To maintain the conceptual clarity of the open-set attribution task, our dataset comprises only architecturally distinct base models, explicitly excluding fine-tuned or LoRA-adapted variants.
+We omit them to focus our evaluation on rigorous cross-structure generalization, avoiding noise from trivial parameter shifts.
+OmniFake provides a rich foundation for investigating the impact of model architectures on generalization, thereby advancing synthetic image detection and attribution.